 Pet Safe Plants for Fall: Our Top 5 Picks

 The transition to fall and cooler weather – is there anything better?
 And it’s the perfect time to focus on both your autumnal outdoor plants and indoor botanicals.
-Last week, we discussed one of our favorite indoor/outdoor fruit plants, the Avocado Tree, but there are a ton of others we love.
-Plus, we have pet safe plants you’ll love for placing around your home and backyard where your furry friends may lounge or explore.
+Last week, we discussed one of our favorite indoor and outdoor fruit plants, the Avocado Tree, but there are a ton of others we love.
+Plus, we have plants safe for cats and dogs you’ll love for placing around your home and backyard where your furry friends may lounge or explore.

-It can be difficult to find greenery, florals and more that are trendy and friendly for your pets, but we’ve got you covered.
-Here are our top picks for pet safe plants!
+It can be difficult to find greenery, florals and more that are trendy and dog and cat friendly, but we’ve got you covered.
+Here are our top picks for pet safe houseplants!

 1. Boston Fern

 There’s nothing like a classic fern: full, lush and super easy to maintain.
 And the Boston Fern is no exception.
 Not only does it boast all the timeless touches you love about ferns, but it’s also perfect for heightening your indoor living areas.
 Best of all, ferns aren’t just limited to outdoor hanging – especially since this shrub is safe for pets, non-toxic for both dogs and cats.

 You can place these bold beauties just about anywhere indoors – as long as they receive proper care, they’ll spruce up an array of spaces.

 The warmer months are coming to a close, but that doesn’t mean you’re limited to pet safe indoor plants.
 In fact, fall planting is preferable since harsh temperatures are gone, making it easier to roll up your sleeves and remake your garden.
 And the Flame Amur, hardy down to -30 degrees, is ideal for planting during the autumnal months, especially since it’s a recognizable, dazzling symbol of the season itself.
 The biggest perk?
 This tree is non-toxic to house pets who roam around your yard.